gsdlab/claferIG/README.md

 ### Important: Branches must correspond

-Clafer, ClaferIG, ClaferWiki, ClaferMoo, ClaferIDE, ClaferMooVisualizer, and ClaferConfigurator are following the *simultaneous release model*.
+All related projects are following the *simultaneous release model*.
 The branch `master` contains releases, whereas the branch `develop` contains code under development.
-When building the tools, the branches should match:
+When building the tools, the branches should match.
-Releases `clafer/master` and `claferIG/master` are guaranteed to work well together.
+Releases from branches 'master` are guaranteed to work well together.
-Development versions `clafer/develop` and `claferIG/develop` should work well together but this might not always be the case.
+Development versions from branches `develop` should work well together but this might not always be the case.
 ### Building

 1. install the [Clafer compiler](https://github.com/gsdlab/clafer) into a `<target directory>` of your choice